sethdford/csm-mlx/README.md

 Implementation of the CSM(Conversation Speech Model) for Apple Silicon using MLX.

-> **Note**: There is an issue with RoPE, which currently introduces errors into the generated output.
-I'll fix it soon!

 ## Installation

 Recommendation: Use [`uv`](https://docs.astral.sh/uv/) to install it.
 It's truly magical.